nci/gsky/install/README.md

 - **VM is not created**

 If you choose more CPUs and/or RAM than what are available, the system will refuse to create the VM.
-For the GSKY server, 4 CPUs, 8GB RAM and 40GB disk is recommended.
+For the GSKY server, 4 CPUs, 8GB RAM and 40GB disk are recommended.
 Though you can install GSKY on a VM with 1 CPU and 2GB RAM, the operations could be slower.

 - **VM becomes unresponsive**

-This is not a frequent event, but occasionally a newly created VM may never finish installing the OS and/or become unresponsive to every action.
+This is not a frequent event, but occasionally a newly created VM may never finish installing the OS and/or become unresponsive to every action including the deletion of the instance.
 If so, contact the Helpdesk (help@nci.org.au) to delete the instance and start over.

 - **Building GSKY gives an error**